 MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 1.
-Effective decision-making SUMMARY: FULLY COMPLIANT Administrating authorities should ensure that : (a) Decisions are taken by persons or organisations with the skills, knowledge, advice and resources necessary to make them effectively and monitor their implementation; and 1) Administering authorities should have a designated group of elected members appointed to a committee to whom responsibility for pension fund activities have been assigned.
-A designated group of elected members, reflecting the political balance of the Council, have been appointed to a Pensions Committee who are responsible for pension fund functions, as specified in the Council's constitution (Part 2). (b) those persons or organisations have sufficient expertise to be able to evaluate and challenge the advice they receive, and manage conflicts of interest 2) Roles of the officers with responsibility for ensuring the proper running of the administration authority's and the committee's business should be set out clearly.
-The rules drawn up should provide a framework for the committee's code of business and include a process for the declaration of conflicts of interest.
-Roles of the officers with responsibility for the day to day running of the administering authority's and the committee's business is specified in the Council's constitution (Part 3).
+Effective decision-making SUMMARY: FULLY COMPLIANT Administrating authorities should ensure that : (a) Decisions are taken by persons or organisations with the skills, knowledge advice and resources necessary to make them effectively and monitor their implementation; and group of elected members appointed to a committee to whom responsibility for pension fund activities have been assigned.
+A designated group of elected members, reflecting the political balance of the Council, have been appointed to a Pensions Committee who are responsible for pension fund functions, as specified in the Council's constitution (Part 2). (b) those persons or organisations have sufficient expertise to be able to evaluate and challenge the advice they receive and manage conflicts of interest Roles of the officers with responsibility for the day to day running of the administering authority's and the committee's business is specified in the Council's constitution (Part 3).
 Declarations of interests are considered at the start of each committee meeting.
-3) The committee should be governed by specific terms of reference, standing orders and operational procedures that define those responsible for taking investment decisions, including officers and/or external investment managers.
+Page 309 3) The committee should be governed by specific terms of reference, standing orders and operational procedures that define those responsible for taking investment decisions, including officers and/or external investment managers.
 The Pensions Committee is governed by specific terms of reference and is specified in the Council's constitution (Part 3), officer functions are also specified (Part 3).
 4) The process of delegation should be described in the constitution and record delegated powers relating to the committee.
 This should be shown in a public document, such as the statement of investment principles.
 The delegation process for the day to day running of the pension scheme is specified in the Council's constitution (Part 3).
 The Council's constitution is available via the Council's website: www.havering.gov.uk, follow links council, democracy and council, constitution of the council or select the link below.
-5) In the State of the Interest of the Interes Havering - Library folder - Constitution 5) In describing the delegation process, roles of members, officers, external advisors and managers should be differentiated and specified.
+Havering - Library folder - Constitution 5) In describing the delegation process, roles of members, officers, external advisors and managers should be differentiated and specified.
 Roles of members, officers, external advisors and managers are no longer required to be specified in the ISS 6) Where possible, appointments to the committee should be based on consideration of relevant skills, experience and continuity.
 Where possible, appointments made to the committee are based on consideration of relevant skills, experience and continuity.